 For those of you who have followed my writing, you know my cousin shut down my original blog out of hatred and spite.
 At that time, I decided not to republish Epidemic on my new site because I planned on editing and publishing it for profit.
-Many of my readers encouraged this, suggesting the writing was that good.
+Many of my readers encouraged this.

 The Lord works in the most mysterious of ways.
 For those of you that read the story, you know little about my daughter’s father, but what you did know wasn’t good.
 Recently I have found God working through me by reconnecting me with him and his family.
 He is in prison right now, but has obtained his GED, a ministry degree and is active in church activity there.
 This is the first time I have communicated with him when he has been sober, ever.
 He sounds good and motivated to maintain his sobriety when he gets out.
 His brother, Kevin Carmichael, helped reconnect a desire to move towards Christ again, through his complete fire for the Lord.
 He is also in recovery and has a passion to share his story and glorify the Lord in doing so.
 I told him about, “Epidemic” and he suggested if it was helping others, anyone, that maybe I should just consider throwing it back up online.
 I had already spoken with an editor and dismissed him, though not entirely.